 Acetal Plastic In Raw Form

 Image Description: An image of raw acetal plastic.
 It shows small, smooth pellets and sheets, usually white or off-white.
-The image highlights the material in its unprocessed form, ready to be used for machining or extrusion.
+The image showcases the material in its raw, unprocessed form, ready for machining or extrusion.

 Chemical Formula: C6H14O2

 Acetal, also identified as polyoxymethylene (POM).
 It is a semi-crystalline thermoplastic.
-Acetal mainly exists in the form of homopolymer and copolymer.
+Acetal mainly exists in the form of a homopolymer and a copolymer.
 The term acetal is more often used to describe the copolymer type of this material.
 In this variant, CH2O chains contain additional comonomers after 70 to 100 units have been added.
-Their structure disrupts molecular ordering and leads to decreased material crystallinity.
+Their structure disrupts molecular ordering, leading to decreased material crystallinity.

 Characteristics of Acetal